rschiu/perfetto-sdk/README.md

 # Pushing the .so into an apk:

-## 1. Copy the example.so into the gen/assets folder ok the apk
+## 1. Copy the example.so into the gen/assets folder of the apk
 ## 2. Build the apk